This comprehensive tour takes in the

 The Tara Angkor Hotel is a stylish 4-star property in the heart of Siem Reap, offering 206 rooms and suites.
 All rooms are equipped with air conditioning, coffee and tea making facilities, a minibar and flatscreen television, while wireless internet access is complimentary in the rooms and throughout the hotel.
 Facilities include a lobby bar, swimming pool with jacuzzi, fitness centre and sauna.
 The two restaurants serve European, Thai and Cambodian dishes, and the chefs are also available for cooking lessons, where you can learn to prepare and cook your favourite Cambodian or Thai...

-The Ann Hotel Hanoi is a comfortable, modern hotel in central Hanoi, 30 minutes drive from the international airport, and within 15 minutes walking distance of the Old Quarter.
-Rooms are spacious with a contemporary style and décor, with views of the city.
+The Ann Hotel Hanoi is a comfortable, modern hotel in central Hanoi, 30 minutes' drive from the international airport and within 15 minutes' walking distance of the Old Quarter and Hoan Kiem lake.
+Rooms are spacious with a contemporary style and decor.
+The Ann Health Club on the 12th floor includes a rooftop pool with panoramic views over the city.

 Regional air connections are available from within the UK.
 Please contact your travel consultant for current prices from your nearest city.